Can You Change Medicare Supplement Plans With Pre-Existing Conditions?

 Moving Outside Your Plan's Service Area

 You move permanently outside the service area of your Medicare Advantage or Medicare SELECT plan.
-The move must be permanent, and you must disenroll from the existing plan before the guaranteed issue window begins.
+You must disenroll from the existing plan before the guaranteed issue window begins.

 Returning to Original Medicare Within Your First Year of Medicare Advantage